dhruuvv-git/The-No-Longer-365/README.md

 ### Mentor System

-Each day of the week is assigned a mentor character who speaks in the Connection panel of the Soul Overlay.
-Default schedule runs Monday → Igor through Sunday → Futaba.
+Each day of the week is assigned a mentor character who speaks in the Connection panel of the Soul Overlay.By Default the system has its own mentors with their own personality.
+Custom mentors can be added with customizable personality from a wide choice of personalities to choose from.
 The mentor references your actual data: this week's goal, last week's palace result, upcoming mementos, mood pattern.

 The schedule is fully customisable — open the Soul Overlay, find the Connection panel, and click **Edit Schedule** to assign any available character to any day.